bregman-arie/devops-exercises/README.md

 :information_source: &nbsp;This repo contains questions and exercises on various technical topics, sometimes related to DevOps and SRE :)

-:bar_chart: &nbsp;There are currently **1800** questions
+:bar_chart: &nbsp;There are currently **1825** questions

 :books: &nbsp;To learn more about DevOps and SRE, check the resources in [devops-resources](https://github.com/bregman-arie/devops-resources) repository

 :warning: &nbsp;You can use these for preparing for an interview but most of the questions and exercises don't represent an actual interview.
-Please read [Q&A](common-qa.md) for more details
+Please read [FAQ page](common-qa.md) for more details

 :busts_in_silhouette: &nbsp;[Join](https://www.facebook.com/groups/538897960007080) our [DevOps community](https://www.facebook.com/groups/538897960007080) where we have discussions and share resources on DevOps